Artificial Intelligence: Appropriate Use of Generative AI Tools

 - AI-generated code should not be used for institutional IT systems and services unless it is reviewed by a technologist with appropriate skills.

-Agreement to any software’s Terms and Conditions, including "click through" user agreements, are contracts and must be performed by the person with delegated authority to act on behalf of the University.
-Regents' Policies Relating to Contracts require that all such terms are submitted to OGC for review before acceptance to ensure the University is not entered into a legally binding contract with the vendor without adequate counsel.
+Agreement to any software’s terms and conditions, including clickwrap user agreements, are contracts and must be performed by the person with delegated authority to act on behalf of the University.
+Regents' Policies Relating to Contracts require that all such terms are submitted to UMN’s Office of General Counsel (OGC) for review before acceptance to ensure the University is not entered into a legally-binding contract with the vendor without adequate counsel.

 See the Contract and Privacy Review section of the Review Process for UMN Software Purchases self-help guide.